 The health secretary told the BBC: it is “understandable that people will ask the question.”
 And explained the chief medical officer has established a protocol for the pandemic in which a few members in government, “key to the national effort,” are indeed prioritized for testing.

 Update: Boris in hospital and healing

-On Sunday, April 5, the prime minister was taken into hospital because he still had symptoms -fever and a cough- 10 days after falling ill.
+On Sunday, April 5, the prime minister was taken into hospital because he still had fever and a cough 10 days after falling ill.

 The PM himself tweeted on Monday 6 letting everyone know he was in good spirits and still running the country from his hospital premises:

-Boris received oxygen therapy, but he was breathing on his own, without the need of a ventilator.
+Boris received oxygen therapy, but he was breathing on his own, without the need for a ventilator.

 10. Debi Mazar, actress

 Since the American star wrote in detail about her corona experience, let’s let her do the talking.
 On March 22, Debi Mazar posted: